shnartho/python-dsa/README.md

 - **Arrays:** A fixed-size, contiguous memory data structure.
 - **Lists (e.g., ArrayList, LinkedList):** Dynamic arrays that can grow or shrink in size.

+### Hash Tables:

+- A data structure that maps keys to values, allowing for efficient retrieval and insertion.

+### Hash Maps and Sets:

+- **Hash Map:** A key-value store with constant-time average lookup.
+- **Hash Set:** A set of unique elements with constant-time average membership check.

 ### Stacks and Queues:

 - **Stack:** A Last-In-First-Out (LIFO) data structure.